nyaruka/smartmin/README.md

 will be released and we will save the major changes (possibly breaking backwards compatibility) on these versions.
 This includes updating to the latest version of Twitter Bootstrap.

-The latest version is the 2.2.* series which works against Django 1.11, 2.1 and 2.2.
+The latest version is the 2.2.* series which supports the Django 2.1.* and 2.2.* releases series.

 About
 =====